OriginTrail/houston-v4/README.md

   Note that the development build is not optimized.
   To create a production build, run npm run build.
  ------------------------------------------------
-5. Yourour Houston app is now ready for use at http://localhost:8080/
+5. Your Houston app is now ready for use at http://localhost:8080/
 ```

 ### Compiles and hot-reloads for development